Master's of Fine Arts in Fiction and Poetry

 Students applying to the M.F.A. program should have a reading knowledge of a foreign language at the second-year college level.
 Having a second language allows a writer the syntactic flexibility to experiment with the first language and permits development of a literary voice through a deeper understanding of language function.
 Students may show foreign language proficiency in the first semester by passing a placement exam or a translation test.
 Those who do not pass in the first semester have the option of enrolling in a full year of college-level foreign language study, to be passed no later than the end of the first semester of the second year.
 Failure to pass the language requirement by the spring of the second year may delay graduation.

 The M.F.A. degree in The Writing Seminars is designed for students committed to the study and practice of literary writing at the highest level of accomplishment.
-Approximately five poets and five fiction-writers are admitted annually.
+Approximately four poets and four fiction-writers are admitted annually.
 They will maintain continuous enrollment in workshops, forms courses, and electives in literature studies.
 Our program emphasizes genre-informed discussions, faculty conferences, independent readings of various texts, and interactions with visiting writers.
 Work culminating in a thesis, guided by faculty, offers immersion in the practice of writing that is intended to establish habits and skills necessary to lead the life of a writer.

 In its 60 year history, The Writing Seminars has hosted visiting writers from around the world in the belief that engaging craftspersons who read from their work and discuss their art with students is a primary form in instruction.
 T.S.
 Eliot, Dylan Thomas, J.M.
 Coetze, Edna O’Brien, Julian Barnes, Douglas Dunn, Paul Muldoon, William Gass, Robert Stone, C.K.
 Williams, Carol Frost, Stephen Dunn, Robert Coover, ZZ Packer, Max Apple, W.S.
 Merwin, Richard Ford, James Salter, Ellen Bryant Voigt, Garrett Hongo, Tom Franklin, and Beth Ann Fennelly are only a few among the 6 to 8 readers we have hosted every year.